Frank2446-dotcom/Frank2446-dotcom/README.md

 ### **Mobile Payment App**

 - Developed a cross-platform mobile app using Flutter and Firebase.
 - The app
-allowed users to make secure online payments, incorporating biometric security
+  allowed users to make secure online payments,
+  incorporating biometric security
   and push notifications.

 ### **E-Commerce Website**

 - Built a full-stack e-commerce web application using React, Node.js, and
   MongoDB.
 The platform supported user authentication, product catalog
   management, and a shopping cart with integrated payment processing.

 ### **Real-Time Chat Application**

 - Created a scalable, real-time chat application
-- using WebSocket technology.
+  using WebSocket technology.
   Built with JavaScript, Node.js, and MongoDB, focusing on scalability.

 ---

 ## Certifications

 - Software Development, PLP Academy (2024)
-- Computer Science, University of the People (USA) (Ongoing)
+- Computer Science, University of the People (Ongoing)
 - Civil/Structural Engineering, TENP (2021)

 ---